Smile-Technion/undergraduate-projects/Project_1_files/Group_1/README.md

 3. Solve the "inverse kinematics" problem for the UR5 robot
 4. Combination of PID and IM-IC controllers within the simulation
 5. Improving mission success by spiraling search

+# Functions:
+UR5_kinematics.py - This function has the solution of the "inverse kinematics" and "forward kinematics" problem of the UR5 robot using the H-D method

+# Mujoco_Sim:
+Contains the model of the problem in Mujoco, And the full simulation "main.py"

+# Docs:
+Contains all presentations, articles, summaries and reports of the project.

+# Multimedia:
+Contains the photos, graphs and videos of the project